isislab-unisa/KGHeartbeat/docs/quality_dimensions/interlinking.md

 ---
 #### **Degree of connection**
 The degree of connection is calculated by counting the number of edge that the KG has in the graph constructed as explained before.
+To quantize the metric, if we have this value, we assign 1 to the metric, 0 otherwise.

 ---
 #### **Clustering coefficient**